xmuyulab/DreamDIA/README.md

 * Centroided .mzML or .mzXML files are supported at any time.

-* If .raw files are going to be fed directly to DreamDIA-XMBD in Linux systems, [mono](https://www.mono-project.com/download/stable/#download-lin) must be installed first for the data format conversion by ThermoRawFileParser.
+* If .raw files are going to be fed directly to DreamDIA<sup>XMBD</sup> in Linux systems, [mono](https://www.mono-project.com/download/stable/#download-lin) must be installed first for the data format conversion by ThermoRawFileParser.

 * You can also use our docker image to process .raw files directly, while it may take some time for data format conversion.